dev-protocol/hashi/docs/docs/develop/components/button.md

   <span class="hs-button__label">Button</span>
 </button>
 ```

+### Button States
+Button states refer to the semantic visual of the button.
+Examples include: success, warning, and danger.
+To apply any of these styles to the button, add an `.is-success`, `.is-warning`, or an `.is-danger` class to the parent element's class list.

 ### Button Icons
 The position of the button icon is entirely dependent on the markup position.